Choose your location

 Leah Meyer is a privacy analyst at T. Rowe Price.
-In this special Q&A in honor of Veterans Day, learn about her transition from the military to civilian life.
+In Q&A, learn about her transition from the military to civilian life.
 She also shares advice for other veterans interested in pursuing—and thriving in—a corporate career.

 When she was just 18 years old, Leah Meyer enlisted in the U.S. Air Force.
 "I joined straight out of high school, and I was in it for eight years," she recalls.
 Then, at age 26, after the birth of her second child, Leah left the military and used the GI Bill to earn a bachelor's degree.
 By the time she moved to Colorado Springs in 2016, she was ready to embark on yet another adventure—hence the seashells.